R1 gauge – Remote crackmeter

 Complete screws and bolts supplied

-Can be installed on a hollow or solid support, flat or at an angle, using the screws supplied
+Install on hollow or solid supports, flat or angled, using the included hardware

 Technical specifications